FaniD/SecureWilly/README.md

     c.
 If you do not use docker-compose.yml, the names of services should be identical to the names of the corresponding images.
 Do not worry about special characters, just give the exact same name of the image and let SecureWilly worry about it.

-  III.
-If there are Dockerfiles to provide for each service or a Docker Compose file then you will be asked to give the full path to the file (<path_to_dockerfile>/Dockerfile_or_DockerComposefile), otherwise you should type N.
+  * If there are Dockerfiles to provide for each service or a Docker Compose file then you will be asked to give the full path to the file (<path_to_dockerfile>/Dockerfile_or_DockerComposefile), otherwise you should type N.

-  IV.
-The name of an internal network, otherwise you should type N.
+  * The name of an internal network, otherwise you should type N.

-  V. Then you will be prompted give a testplan that you want to execute inside the container.
+  * Then you will be prompted give a testplan that you want to execute inside the container.
 Make sure you follow the next rules:

     a.
 Give a command per line